-What you do on Christmas and New Year’s Day (and during the week in between) will be different depending on your age and where you are in life.
-You can choose to be productive and still manage to relax this week as most of the world around you shuts down.
+What you do on Christmas and New Year’s Day (and during the week between) will be different depending on your age and where you are in life.
+You can be productive and still manage to relax this week as most of the world around you shuts down.

-This can be a prime time goal-setting week so take advantage of a moment when time seems to stand still for most people in America.
-It can also be a great time to make transformational changes in your life and health.
+This can be a prime-time, goal-setting week so take advantage of a moment when time seems to stand still for most people in America.
+It can be a great time to make transformational changes in your life and health.
 You can explore entrepreneurial ideas and build better relationships with people in your world.

 Thank you (first of all) if you are deployed or have been deployed during this holiday time and focus on getting back home and recovering from the general and specific stresses of the job.

 Here are some options for you, no matter where you are in life: